 Whether you help through monetary donations, volunteering your time, or spreading our mission through word-of-mouth, thank you.
 We couldn't accomplish our goals without the help of supporters like you.

-Dragoons are mounted infantry named after a musket they used to carry.
+Dragoons are mounted infantry named after a pistol they used to carry.
 During the Revolutionary War they were used as the eyes and ears of the army to conduct reconnaissance, to maintain contact with, harass, and attack targets of opportunity.
 During battles they would attack weak positions such as the flanks of the enemy.

 Riflemen were scouts for the regiment.
 They were also called to campaign for their incredibly accurate rifled guns and employed as sharpshooters throughout the war.
 They contributed significantly to victories at the Battle of Saratoga in New York and at King's Mountain in South Carolina.
 Click on the picture above for more details.